ljw1004/csharpspec/csharp/classes.md

 *  A derived class can ***hide*** ([Hiding through inheritance](basic-concepts.md#hiding-through-inheritance)) inherited members by declaring new members with the same name or signature.
 Note however that hiding an inherited member does not remove that member—it merely makes that member inaccessible directly through the derived class.
 *  An instance of a class contains a set of all instance fields declared in the class and its base classes, and an implicit conversion ([Implicit reference conversions](conversions.md#implicit-reference-conversions)) exists from a derived class type to any of its base class types.
 Thus, a reference to an instance of some derived class can be treated as a reference to an instance of any of its base classes.
 *  A class can declare virtual methods, properties, and indexers, and derived classes can override the implementation of these function members.
 This enables classes to exhibit polymorphic behavior wherein the actions performed by a function member invocation varies depending on the run-time type of the instance through which that function member is invoked.

-*  The inherited member of a constructed class type are the members of the immediate base class type ([Base classes](classes.md#base-classes)), which is found by substituting the type arguments of the constructed type for each occurrence of the corresponding type parameters in the *base_class_specification*.
-These members, in turn, are transformed by substituting, for each *type_parameter* in the member declaration, the corresponding *type_argument* of the *base_class_specification*.
+The inherited member of a constructed class type are the members of the immediate base class type ([Base classes](classes.md#base-classes)), which is found by substituting the type arguments of the constructed type for each occurrence of the corresponding type parameters in the *class_base* specification.
+These members, in turn, are transformed by substituting, for each *type_parameter* in the member declaration, the corresponding *type_argument* of the *class_base* specification.

 ```csharp
 class B<U>